mhoye/city99/README.md

     FONT=city99.psu

 ... and rebooting.

+If kind of thing interests you, an upcoming version of kbd - v2.6-rc1 - will support much larger 64x128 fonts, none of which presently exist.
+There's a lot of green field to play in here, if you enjoy beautiful text and believe our tools should be elegant and aesthetically sound even at the lowest levels.

 City99 is a work in progress - I think it's about 40% done at this point - but I hope you enjoy it.